 Working in the Sun

-Potential risks of working in heat?
+Potential risks of working in the heat

 - Difficulty concentrating